Degree Completion Requirements

 Taking Courses in Other Departments

-SP2 MSW students are permitted to take up to two electives in other Penn schools and departments.
-Courses taken in other schools or departments may not be counted as practice electives.
+SP2 MSSP students are permitted to take up to two electives in other Penn schools and departments.
+Courses taken in other schools or departments must be graduate level (500 and above).
 Courses must be approved by the student’s academic advisor as relevant to the student’s educational plan and must have a value of one credit unit.
-Courses in other degree programs at the School of Social Policy & Practice (e.g., MSSP and NPL programs) are not counted towards the two-course limit.

-Independent studies provide a flexible opportunity for standing faculty and students to work together in pursuing a topic of special interest that is not sufficiently covered by other courses in the curriculum.
-The content of independent studies is highly specialized and, as such, requires a plan of study developed jointly by the student(s) and the supervising standing faculty member.
-Part-time faculty members are not eligible to offer independent studies.
+Independent studies provide a flexible opportunity for faculty and students to work together in pursuing a topic of special interest that is not sufficiently covered by other courses in the curriculum.
+The content of independent studies is highly specialized and, as such, requires a plan of study developed jointly by the student(s) and the supervising faculty member.

 Plans for independent study should include: a statement of the issues(s) to be studied; a rationale for why the identified issue(s) should be pursued via an independent study; a statement of how the independent study fits into the student’s overall educational plan; a summary of the independent study’s major learning objectives; the methods to be used in carrying out the study; a workable plan; the educational “products” that will result from the study (normally a written report or paper); and the expected date by which the independent study will be completed.

-The process for arranging an independent study requires approval of the student’s academic advisor, a standing faculty member who has agreed to conduct the independent study, and the Associate Dean for Academic Affairs.
+The process for arranging an independent study requires approval of both the student’s academic advisor and a faculty member who has agreed to conduct the independent study.
 The procedures to be followed are:

 - The student discusses interest in doing an independent study with the academic advisor.

-- If a standing faculty sponsor can be located, the student and standing faculty sponsor craft the specific plan, including learning objectives, content, and structure for the course.
+- If a faculty sponsor can be located, the student and faculty sponsor craft the specific plan, including learning objectives, content, and structure for the course.

 - The academic advisor informs the registrar that an independent study for the student has been approved.

-On the rare occasions that a student is unable to schedule a regular School course, the educational advisor makes a recommendation to the Associate Dean for Academic Affairs who will try to identify a standing or adjunct faculty member able to supervise the course delivered as an independent study.
+On the rare occasions that a student is unable to schedule a regular School course, the educational advisor makes a recommendation to the MSSP Program Faculty Director who will try to identify a standing or adjunct faculty member able to supervise the course delivered as an independent study.

 The SP2 Student Handbook outlines the policies pertaining to grading, registration, leaves of absence, tuition, finances, and more.